netsys-lab/id-int-spec/specification.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

+##### **OptType**
+SCION hop-by-hop option type.

+#### **OptDataLen**
+Length of the stack entry in bytes.
+Always a multiple of four.

 ##### **Flags**
 - `S` (Source)    Set for source metadata.
 - `I` (Ingress)   Set if this entry corresponds to an ingress BR.
 - `E` (Egress)    Set if this entry corresponds to an egress BR.
 - `A` (Aggregate) Set if this entry contains aggregated metadata from multiple
                   routers.
 - `C` (Encrypted) Set if the stack entry is encrypted.
-If set the nonce field
+If set, the nonce field
                   must be present.

+##### **Res**
+Reserved.
+Must be set to zero when written and ignored when read.

 ##### **Hop**
 Index of the hop field this stack entry corresponds to.
 If the entry corresponds
 to multiple hop fields, the index of the first hop field the entry relates to.

 ##### **Mask**
-Metadata presence flags, indication which of the default metadata are present.
+Bitmap-controlled telemetry data presence mask.
+Corresponds the the instruction
+bitmap in the main option header and indicates which of the requested types of
+telemetry are actually present in this stack entry.
+Each of the four
+bitmap-controlled telemetry types has fixed length as indicated below.
 - Bit 0: Node ID (4 bytes)
 - Bit 1: Node count (2 bytes)
 - Bit 2: Ingress device-level interface identifier (2 bytes)